 Dentist confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
 There were clear guidelines and procedures in relation to making and receiving referrals.
 These included referring patients with suspected oral cancer under the national two week wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.

-The practice maintained a log of all referrals and referrals and had stringent monitoring systems to make sure they were dealt with promptly.
-Some patients commented that they had very experienced very effective and prompt referrals process when they required specialist dental treatments which were not provided by the practice.
+The practice maintained a log of all referrals and referrals and had monitoring systems to make sure they were dealt with promptly.